lookinlab/adonis-lucid-filter/README.md

   public static blacklist: string[] = ['secretMethod']

-  // This will filter 'company_id' OR 'company' company(id: number) {
+  // This will filter 'companyId', 'company_id' OR 'company' company(id: number) {
     this.$query.where('company_id', id)
   }